tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

   @ID
   public function getId(): ID_of<Foo> {...}
   @Field('description...', ...)
-  public function getThing(): string {...}
+  public function getImageURL(): URL {...}
 }
 ```

 Of course we can't stop here.
 If we did, we wouldn't be much better than something like JSON or Thrift.
-Yea, this lets us package an object and ship it over the wire, but it lacks the ability to do many important things like:
+Yeah, this lets us package an object and ship it over the wire but the receiver can't do much with it.

-1. Request and load arbitrary objects
-2. Traverse edges between obejcts
+* If you have a rules engine and you want to load objects, the schema doesn't tell you how to do that.
+* If you have a content moderation tool and you want to render user reported content for review, this schema doesn't provide enough meaningful semantic information to do that.
+E.g., does a URL represent an image?
+A video?
+A blob?
+* If you have an abuse protection system (e.g., ant-spam), how do you know what parts of the object contain user controlled information?
+* If your abuse protection system wants to action an object (and all connected objects), how would it do that?

+All that to say, a simple schema like this isn't very useful.
+We need to evolve the schema and upgrade it to a protocol that enable client services to:

+1. Understand when a field represents an edge or is just a reference
+2. Understand the semantic meaning of types (e.g., what _is_ this string or int)
 3. Run actions to update objects
+4. Invoke methods on objects
+5. Request a machine readable copy of the schema, and protocol, to understand the scope of the universe
+6. Request and load arbitrary objects
+7. Traverse edges between obejcts
+8. Provide a description of the arguments methods can take
+9. Only request a subset of fields from an object
-4. Extend or enrich object definitions of other products without modifying those products
+10. Extend or enrich definitions of other objects without modifying those objects
-5. Understand the semantic meaning of types
-6. Provide clients with a copy of the schema

-This sort of schema is also not rich enough.
-It doesn't tell us:
-1. What methods exist to be invoke.
-2. What arguments those methods take.
-3. If there is an unbounded edge between two types.
-4.
+# Evolving the Schema

+Of the ten items above, 5 require "schema updates"

+1.

 # The Protocol